This 169-year-old, customer-owned company can teach us a lot about stakeholder capitalism

 RC: We talk about the fact that we stand on the shoulders of people who make good decisions 30, 40, 50 years ago—and we get the benefit.
 We need to make sure we continue to run the business with the highest standards of integrity.
 We talk about how we help people secure their future and protect their loved ones.
 When you’re talking about it all the time, at some point, it becomes part of the culture of the company.
 The CEO is the worst person to ask, “What’s the culture?”
 But people who join us from the outside tell me it isn’t quite as cutthroat as some other companies.
 And they tell me that we have just been saying the same things for a very long time.

-FC: Why do people come to work for MassMutual, who have a lot of choices for employment?
+FC: Why do people come to work for MassMutual, especially those who have a lot of choices for employment?

 RC: I think we give them very interesting problems to work on.
 I had a data scientist say, “I decided to come here instead of some place very big and well-known because there, I was going to take something that was already 80 or 90% optimized and move it to 95% optimized.”
 And, talk about damning with faint praise, they said, “You’re barely optimized at all!”
 We’re big enough and have the financial resources to do something really interesting, but our business has not been transformed yet, so you can see how you fit in and make a difference.